t81dev/duotronic-whitepaper/TLU_WHITEPAPER.md

 ## 9. Conclusion

-The Ternary Logic Unit is a proposal to make neutrality, uncertainty, and balance explicit and structurally supported within modern computing systems.
+The Ternary Logic Unit is a proposal to make neutrality, uncertainty, and symmetry explicit and structurally supported within modern computing systems.

 It does not replace binary logic; it complements it where three-valued semantics are intrinsic to the problem domain.

 Whether the TLU proves practically useful or not, clearly defining its scope and semantics establishes a principled boundary for ternary computation in contemporary systems.

+---